The Dovenschmidt Quarterly

-The situation described before also did lead to a strong need amongst various corporate stakeholders for an effective platform to analyse and discuss corporate structures.
-This should be a platform where internal and external changes which modern corporations have to face could be viewed and analyzed in relation to e.g. the positions of managers, employees, shareholders, financial institutions, corporations, governments, social organisations and scientists.
-Such a hybrid new forum where corporate practice in this changing environment meets science had to be created.
-With this very different approach and also keeping in mind the sweeping social changes that we will face in the decades to come, DQ will be able to shed new light on the actual international corporate performance as well as most recent corporate scandals in various parts of the world and their causes.
-Moreover, it should contribute to a new mindset of parties affecting, or being affected by, the actions of the business as a whole, preventing these scandals to happen.
+Contemporary corporate issues have created a strong need for an effective platform to analyse and discuss corporate structures.
+This should be a platform where internal and external changes which modern corporations have to face can be viewed and analysed in relation to e.g. the positions of managers, employees, shareholders, financial institutions, corporations, governments, social organisations and scientists.
+Such a hybrid new forum where corporate practice in a changing environment meets science had to be created.
+With this very different approach and also keeping in mind the sweeping social changes that we will face in the decades to come, DQ will shed new light on actual international corporate performance as well as the most recent corporate scandals in various parts of the world and their causes.
+Moreover, it should contribute to a new mindset for parties affecting, or being affected by, the actions of business as a whole, preventing these scandals from happening.

 Today’s, but definitely tomorrow’s requirements for corporations will be vastly different from the requirements that our primarily economically driven societies have had in the past few decades.
-More and more the rate of development of our communities will increase in a direction in which corporate objectives will need to be broadened.
-The new standard for “business as usual” of corporate policies will be the balance between social, environmental and economic dimensions.
+The rate of development of our communities will gain further momentum in a direction which demands broader corporate objectives.
+The new standard for “business as usual” of corporate policies will be a balance between social, environmental and economic dimensions and concerns.
 This trend is known as sustainable development and for corporations as corporate social responsibility.
-During the past two decades, companies in the present dominant structure (corporations with stockholder activism or otherwise confronted with active stakeholders) have proven to be unable to adjust sufficiently to changing social demands.
+During the past two decades, companies in the currently dominant structure (corporations facing shareholder activism or otherwise confronted by active stakeholders) have proven unable to adjust sufficiently to changing social demands.
 These companies will be even less capable of actively promoting this transition in the interest of their own long-term objectives.
-Therefore, necessarily, the structure of companies must be analysed and amended from that perspective combined with carefully monitoring those changes and developments in society that influence stakeholder positions and approaches.
-These and related crucial challenges will be at the core of the articles for which Dovenschmidt Quarterly will provide the appropriate forum.
+Therefore, necessarily, the structure of companies must be analysed and amended from a perspective which carefully monitors those changes and developments in society that influence stakeholder positions and approaches.
+These and related crucial challenges will be at the core of the articles for which DQ will provide the appropriate forum.

 This may all be true in the view of those in the frontline of CSR developments but the peloton of the vast majority of companies, where the major contribution towards a more sustainable future still has to be made, does not move at all.
-In this perspective the success rates in CSR programs and projects still do not match expectations and the CSR induced changes occur to be too slow and too small in magnitude to bring sustainable development in due time.
-In real life the CSR and sustainable development induced corporate performance does stop at the borderline of a relatively small number of front running companies and the spin-off to the business community as a whole remains very limited.
-Even within the front running companies the embedding of CSR in existing corporate structures proves to be extremely vulnerable as well and does show high levels of fall-out.
-For example a takeover of a company or even a change in the composition of its Executive Board and/or Supervisory Board could instantly bring the corporate CSR performance to square one.
-Many other factors that have an impact on the short and long-term success and failure of CSR programs and projects are already extensively described and analyzed in literature but at the same time literature does not show much insight into the relative importance of these factors and into the relevant interconnections.
+From this perspective the adoption and success rate of CSR programs and projects still does not match expectations.
+The CSR induced changes occur too slowly and too incrementally to achieve meaningful sustainable development in due time.
+In real life the CSR and sustainable development induced corporate performance stops at the borderline of a relatively small number of front running companies and spin-off into the business community as a whole remains very limited.
+Even within the front running companies the embedding of CSR in existing corporate structures has proven extremely vulnerable and shows high levels of fall-out.
+For example, a takeover or even a change in the composition of its Executive Board and/or Supervisory Board could instantly bring corporate CSR performance to square one.
+While many other factors that have an impact on the short and long-term success and failure of CSR programs and projects are already extensively described and analysed in literature, there is little insight into the relative importance of these factors and their relevant interconnections.

-On the basis of their research and on their broad spectrum of professional expertise the members of the startup team for the DQ became more and more convinced that CSR will not occur without a vast transitions in corporate life, corporate law, regulation and governance.
-Therefore DQ will certainly challenge the broadly supported perception in society that there is no substantial role for corporate law and regulation in speeding up CSR development.
+On the basis of their research and broad spectrum of professional expertise, the founding team for DQ became more and more convinced that CSR will not occur without vast transitions in corporate life, corporate law, regulation and governance.
+Therefore, DQ will certainly challenge the broadly supported perception in society that there is no substantial role for corporate law and regulation in speeding up CSR development.

-In line with the former statements DQ aims to put on the agenda and thoroughly analyse the transition in social demands in relation to actual and potential impacts on companies, corporate law, regulation as well as corporate governance.
-Impacts to be discussed concern the form, nature, structure, mission, strategy, policy, technological and organisational innovations, business cases, business models and last but not least the overall performance of companies in social, environmental and economic dimensions.
+DQ aims to put on the agenda and thoroughly analyse evolving social demands their actual and potential impacts on companies, corporate law, regulation as well as corporate governance.
+These discussions concern the form, nature, structure, mission, strategy, policy, technological and organisational innovations, business cases, business models and last but not least the overall performance of companies in social, environmental and economic dimensions.
 Attention will also be given to – what we call - constructive corporate law assessment.
-In doing so DQ will encounter and document those possible changes in company law and company management with potential drivers in the direction of CSR.
+In doing so DQ will document and evaluate actual and possible company law and corporate governance reforms which drive or inhibit the development of CSR.

-The audience to be targeted will be as hybrid as this approach of the journal.
-It will target as the potential audiences various stakeholders like supervisory board members, executive board members (CEO, CFO, CLO, COO), managers, employees, shareholders, financial institutions, corporations, administrators, politicians, governments, social organisations, lawyers, economists, social engineers and academics.
+DQ’s target audience will be as diverse as its approach is multidisciplinary.
+Here we are aiming for an audience consisting of various stakeholders such as supervisory board members, executive board members (CEO, CFO, CLO, COO), managers, employees, shareholders, financial institutions, corporations, administrators, politicians, governments, social organisations, lawyers, economists, social engineers and academics.

-First of all DQ will focus on its mission and related processes.
-The more successful in reaching its mission the more excellent articles and higher numbers of readers could be attracted.
-This will be decisive for the size of the impact factor (citation index related) of DQ.
-It seems too early to provide any figures but in qualitative terms DQ will focus on realizing its mission:
+First of all, DQ is focusing on its mission and related processes.
+The more DQ succeeds in its mission, the greater the number of excellent articles and readers that it will attract.
+This success will be decisive for DQ’s citation index related impact factor.
+It seems too early to provide any figures but in qualitative terms DQ will focus on realizing its mission by:

-DQ will provide a key line in the study of corporate structures - with the corporation as its dominant representative - in relation to their biotope in transition, social and technological innovations, corporate social responsibility, business cases and business models and socially responsible governance.
+Playing a key role in the study of corporate structures - with the corporation as its dominant representative - in relation to their biotope in transition, social and technological innovations, corporate social responsibility, business cases and business models and socially responsible governance.

-DQ will be among the most relevant platforms for the broader social debate about directions in corporate law, regulation and governance which could stimulate a profound and timely rise of sustainable development and CSR.
+DQ aims to be among the most relevant platforms for the broader social debate concerning developments in corporate law, regulation and governance which could stimulate a profound and timely rise of effective sustainable development and CSR.

-DQ will be based on research and practice while at the same time DQ aims at challenging design of a new corporate framework and related (government) policies.
+DQ content is based on research and practice while simultaneously challenging designs for new corporate frameworks and related (government) policies.

-DQ will be an international and the multidisciplinary – sometimes interdisciplinary – review which is currently missing in this field.
+DQ strives for success as an international, multidisciplinary and, when possible, interdisciplinary review, a platform which is currently missing in this field.

-DQ will provide challenging contributions which are presented from various perspectives, fields of expertise and legal systems.
+DQ will provide challenging contributions presented from various perspectives, fields of expertise and legal systems.

-DQ will provide assessments, new insights and theoretical approaches of the positions of the various stakeholders in their interrelations as well as in their relations with the corporation and their influence on corporate policies.
+DQ will provide assessments, new insights and theoretical approaches of the positions of various stakeholders, their interrelations, connections with corporations and influence on corporate policies.